 This mount includes two parts; the Alt-Az base that can attach to any tripod, and the tracker unit itself.
 I use a lightweight carbon fiber tripod to mount the SkyTracker, which makes the entire rig extremely lightweight and portable.
 I often leave the SkyTracker fastened to the tripod for an extended period of time, so that it’s always ready for a quick imaging session when the weather allows for it.

-The SkyTracker Pro is a single axis equatorial mount for long exposure astrophotography.
+The SkyTracker Pro is a single axis equatorial mount for long-exposure astrophotography.

 I use the 1x celestial tracking rate when capturing both wide-angle and deep sky astrophotos with the SkyTracker.
 There is a simple switch on the mount to power up the single axis servo motor.
 My little Canon DSLR camera and wide-angle lens fall well below the maximum payload of the iOptron SkyTracker Pro (2.6 lbs).
 For bigger loads that include a beefier camera lens, an optional counterweight is available from iOptron.

 The iOptron SkyTracker Pro is certainly not the only option available for amateur photographers looking to capture deep sky images.
-The Sky-Watcher Star Adventurer and Vixen Polarie are widely used competing models that aim offer a similar experience to the iOptron.
+The Sky-Watcher Star Adventurer and Vixen Polarie are widely used competing models that aim to offer a similar experience to the iOptron.

 The followers of this blog may remember that I previously reviewed an iOptron SkyGuider Pro mount, and fell in love with the idea of an ultra-portable astrophotography kit.
 This is the next step up from the SkyTracker, and includes a counterweight to handle a heavier payload like a 300mm telephoto lens.

 With this added functionality comes additional weight, and an increased need for a stable platform, and a steeper price tag.
-For anyone looking to take wide angle Milky Way photography, the 2.6 pound SkyTracker model is best.
+For anyone looking to take wide-angle Milky Way photography, the 2.6-pound SkyTracker model is best.

 Enter the World of Deep Sky Astrophotography